-Once you’re clear on what needs to be accomplished and who has the skills to get it done, segment your event staff into teams or work groups to get the right people going to the right places at the right time.
+Event staffing agencies can get the right people going to the right places at the right time when people are organized into groups.
+Once you’re clear on what needs to be accomplished and who has the skills to get it done, segment your event staff into teams or work groups.

 - Do staff or volunteers have to email someone to register to work?